 There’s a lot that you take for granted in Cardiff.
 You can nip out of the shopping arcades and the next minute, you’re in green parkland.
 Not every city has that – and not every city has a massive castle in the middle of it, either.
 And being able to take a river taxi from the middle of the park to Cardiff Bay is incredible.

 The afternoon is made for a stroll around town.
-I like looking around the museum and walking through the Civic Centre – one of the prettiest parts of the city – and the Bay is beautiful.
+I like looking around National Museum Cardiff and walking through the Civic Centre – one of the prettiest parts of the city – and the Bay is beautiful.
 Everywhere is within walking distance, and it’s a great way to clear your head.

 One of the many great things about Cardiff is that you’re never far from a decent cup of coffee.
 There are plenty of great independent cafés, like Hard Lines and Little Man Coffee.
 I’m by no means a coffee aficionado, but I love the ambience of these places.

 Hard Lines always has a good playlist, which gets you going as much as the coffee.
 It’s a favourite morning ritual to sit there, listening to the music and finding out the local gossip.

 Now located in Morgan Arcade, Spillers Records is an essential stop.
 I always pop in there to see what’s on offer.
 Wherever you are in the world, the best way to get the vibe of what’s happening in the music scene is to spend some time browsing in a local record shop.

 Spillers has been a constant since I was growing up in Cardiff, though I remember that the first album I bought was Bat Out of Hell II by Meat Loaf – on cassette, from a supermarket.
 That shows my age!

 The other thing I like to do at least once a week is meander around Cardiff Market.
 As well as buying food there, I’ll go upstairs to Kellys Records – another Cardiff institution.
 It’s a treasure trove of vinyl, and you’ll often find some real rarities lurking in the record racks.